Fishing Oxygen Systems Rules of the Oxygen Road

 http://www.slideshare.net/raminlandfish/the-oxygenator-how-effective-is-it

-Oxygen fires are very different than ambient air fires.
-It makes no difference if the oxygen comes from a PSA oxygen generator, electrolysis oxygen generator, liquid (LOX) or compressed gas oxygen cylinder.
+Fires fueled with oxygen [gas] are very different than fires fueled with air [gas].
+It makes no difference if the oxygen fueling the fire comes from a PSA oxygen generator, electrolysis oxygen generator, liquid (LOX) or compressed gas oxygen system.
+The oxygen source must be terminated before the fire can be extinguished if the oxygen generator is capably of oxygen enrichment (24% – 100% oxygen).

-Practicing the “Rules of the Oxygen Road” are necessary to reduce risk and maximize safety.
-Think safety and be safe when using oxygen and any kind of livewell oxygen system.
+Practicing the “Rules of the Oxygen Road” are necessary only if you want to reduce risk and maximize safety.
+Think safety and be safe when using oxygen and any kind of livewell oxygen system on board.
 Oxygen and oxygen equipment demand utmost respect.
+Oxygen is not air.

 OXYGEN REGULATORS AND E-4 CERTIFICATION